rajatroel/bot-files/README.md

 1. Ensure the **Shizuku** app is installed and running on your device.
 2. Download the Latest Macrodroid [Replica.mdr](https://github.com/rajatroel/bot-files/releases/download/v1.0/Replica.mdr) file to your phone's `Download` folder.
 3. Ensure you device minimum width/dpi is set to 600.
-4. Follow the visual [Tutorial](https://t.me/+2QbpNDGSQc05YjQ1) video for any further MacroDroid adjustments.
+4. Follow the visual [Tutorial](https://t.me/+2QbpNDGSQc05YjQ1) video for further MacroDroid adjustments.
 5. Start the automation by toggling the MacroDroid switch.

+All done!

 ## 12. Required Android Settings &
 Permissions